LINDY WILLMOTT[∗] AND BILL DUNCAN[∗∗]

 The rule may be stated thus: the equity which arises on the failure to exercise the contractual right cannot be fettered or clogged by any stipulation contained in the mortgage or entered into as part of the mortgage transaction.[20]

-[21] Similarly, a clause which allowed the mortgagor only a limited time period within which to redeem the mortgage was void as a fetter on the mortgagor's right.[22]
+A mortgage therefore could not contain a clause that conferred on the mortgagee an option to buy the mortgaged property.[21]
+Similarly, a clause which allowed the mortgagor only a limited time period within which to redeem the mortgage was void as a fetter on the mortgagor's right.[22]
 Clauses which conferred a collateral advantage on the mortgagee, such as a mortgagor's promise to buy specified goods only from the mortgagee, were also regarded suspiciously.[23]

 Although Torrens system mortgages constitute a charge over the borrower's land rather than a conveyance to the lender, the rule against clogging the equity of redemption and the kind of clauses referred to above apply equally to Torrens mortgages.

-III Clogging the equity of redemption: the traditional approach
+III Clogging the equity of redemption: the traditional

-[24] As these rules only applied to a true mortgage, the courts of necessity, enquired into the true substance of the transaction.[25]
+The equitable jurisdiction developed a number of rules that prevented a mortgagee from incorporating provisions in mortgage deeds that clogged or fettered the equitable right to redeem.
+There is general consensus that the equitable maxim of "Once a mortgage, always a mortgage" embodies the rules that have developed to strike down offensive provisions.[24]
+As these rules only applied to a true mortgage, the courts of necessity, enquired into the true substance of the transaction.[25]
 An absolute conveyance with an agreement to repurchase on the payment of a stipulated sum creates exactly that and would give no right of redemption which would bring into effect the rules relating to the protection of the mortgagor's equity of redemption.[26]
 The question of whether the transferor of the land intends to take advantage of the right of repurchase is not relevant.[27]

-[28] The rules which have stemmed from this maxim have not been categorised in any consistent way.
+In the words of Viscount Haldane, 'If the transaction was once found to be a mortgage, it must be treated as always remaining a mortgage and nothing but a mortgage'.[28]
+The rules which have stemmed from this maxim have not been categorised in any consistent way.
 This may be due in part to the evolving nature of the equitable jurisdiction 'to mould the rules which they apply in accordance with the exigencies at the time'.[29]
 Nevertheless, in Kreglinger v New Patagonia Meat and Cold Storage Co Ltd,[30] Lord Parker undertook an extensive review of the relevant case law and his conclusions have been cited authoritatively as representing the state of the law as it existed at that time.[31]
 Lord Parker concluded that it was not objectionable for the mortgage to confer a collateral advantage upon a mortgagee.
 However, a provision conferring such advantage would be objectionable if it fell within one of the following three categories.

-Knightsbridge Estates Trust Ltd v Byrne.[32]
+Firstly, a clause giving the mortgagee a collateral advantage would be void as a clog if it was unfair and unconscionable.
+This ground was also later considered by both the Court of Appeal and House of Lords in Knightsbridge Estates Trust Ltd v Byrne.[32]
 In that case, a company mortgaged a number of properties in London to secure an advance from a Friendly Society.
 Clause 1 of the mortgage provided for repayment by eighty half-yearly instalments.
 The mortgage further provided that if the mortgagor paid the instalments on the due dates and otherwise complied with the mortgage terms, the mortgagee would not require repayment at a date earlier than the scheduled forty year redemption date.
 Six years after entering the mortgage, the mortgagor wanted to redeem, and claimed that Clause 1 which postponed their equitable right to redeem for forty years was void as a clog on the equitable right to redeem.
 The Court of Appeal upheld the validity of Clause 1 (the decision being affirmed on appeal by the House of Lords).
 The Court accepted that equity would grant relief against contractual terms that were oppressive or unconscionable, but held that the mortgage could not be so regarded in that case.
 In assessing whether relief should be granted, all circumstances of the case should be considered, including the degree of mutuality.
 Although the contractual right to redeem had been postponed for forty years, the mortgagee also covenanted not to require payment of the sum for that time.
 It was also relevant that it was an arm's length commercial transaction upon which each party had received legal advice.

-Cityland and Property (Holdings) Ltd v Dabrah.[33]
+Goff J in the Court of Chancery also relied on this more general ground to strike down a clause in a mortgage in Cityland and Property (Holdings) Ltd v Dabrah.[33]
 The mortgage in that case secured a debt of £2,900 owing by the mortgagor to the mortgagee.
 The mortgagor covenanted to pay the mortgagee £4,553 by monthly instalments over a six year period.
 The return to the mortgagee, therefore, was in the form of a premium rather than a specified interest rate.
 The mortgage also provided that the full premium should become payable upon the mortgagor's default.
 The premium was effectively 57% of the amount of the loan, and had the effect of making the interest rate upon default an amount of 38%.
 Relying on Kreglinger v New Patagonia Meat and Cold Storage Co Ltd,[34] the court found that whilst there was no rule in equity precluding a lender from stipulating for a collateral advantage that was fair and reasonable, the charging of a premium of this order had the effect of destroying the borrower's equity in the security, and that such a collateral advantage was in the circumstances unconscionable.

-[35] As the right arose on the mortgagor's default, it was a penalty.
+The second ground mentioned by Lord Parker for challenging a provision was whether it could be construed in the nature of a penalty clogging the equity of redemption.
+He cited as an example a clause conferring upon the mortgagee, on the mortgagor's default, a right to take over the mortgaged property in satisfaction of the debt.[35]
+As the right arose on the mortgagor's default, it was a penalty.
 As it operated to totally clog the equity of redemption, it was held to be void.
 It is likely that the provision referred to earlier in Cityland and Property (Holdings) Ltd v Dabrah[36] that provided for payment of the full premium on the mortgagor's default also offended this second ground.[37]

-Samuel v Jarrah Timber and Wood Paving Corporation Ltd[38] as an example of such a provision.
+The third category identified by Lord Parker was a provision that was inconsistent with or repugnant to the equitable right to redeem.
+His Lordship cited Samuel v Jarrah Timber and Wood Paving Corporation Ltd[38] as an example of such a provision.
 In that case, the loan was repayable upon thirty days notice by either party, but the mortgagee was given an option to purchase the mortgaged property for twelve months.
 If the mortgagee exercised the option, the mortgagor would be unable to exercise either the contractual or equitable right to redeem the property.
 Lord Parker, therefore, regarded the provision as being void as a clog on the equity of redemption.

 Whilst in the modern commercial setting these categories are identifiable from the facts of each case, the courts have generally tested the conduct of the mortgage against Lord Parker's first category, that is unfairness and unconscionability, elements of which indeed underlie the exercise of the jurisdiction to relieve the mortgagor.

-IV Clogging the equity of redemption in modern commercial dealings
+IV Clogging the equity of redemption in modern

 There have only been a handful of cases in Australia in the late 20th century where a mortgagor has alleged successfully or otherwise that the mortgagee by agreement or conduct had clogged the equity of redemption.